 Driver Profile

-Rolls-Royce insurers assess driver age, experience, and claims history carefully.
-If the car is chauffeur-driven, the chauffeur's profile is also considered.
+Insurers assess driver age, experience, and claims history carefully.
+If chauffeur-driven, the chauffeur's profile is also considered.

 📍

-Location affects premiums based on crime rates, traffic density, and proximity to authorised service centres.
-Rural locations with secure storage may attract better rates.
+Location affects premiums based on crime rates and proximity to authorised service centres.
+Secure enclosed storage is typically required.

 🔒